essepuntato/rash/README.md

 The documentation (version 0.2) is available online at http://cs.unibo.it/save-sd/rash and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 It documents [RASH version 0.3](http://cs.unibo.it/save-sd/rash/grammar/rash.rng) (which is also available also as a [pure HTML grammar](http://cs.unibo.it/save-sd/rash/grammar/rash-html.rng).

-## How to contribute
+### How to contribute

-Please use the hashtag *#rashtodo* for suggesting bugs or additional features for RASH.
+Please use the hashtag *#rashtodo* for suggesting bugs or additional features for RASH via Twitter or other social platforms.

 ### Change log